jusdeliens/xihara/README.md

 Ideally, students should produce the `/train/report.png` figures using matplotib, in order to validate their characterizering metrics, before going any further implementing classification algorithms.

 ![Matplotib figures](/train/report.png "")

+For instance, in the picture below, we easily see that using mean and standard deviation characterizing allow us to segregate by hand the colored dots representing each labeled data.
+So any classifier should performed well considering this.

 ### 📂 classifier
 The python scripts implementing different classifiers with common methods